 In addition to the permanent workers who lived at Whitesbog, the company hired Italian immigrants, largely from South Philadelphia, to work during the harvest seasons, from early September to mid-October.
 They lived near the bogs in separate villages called Florence and Rome, neither of which stands today.

 Of course, as harvesting technologies improved, the need for employees decreased, so fewer and fewer harvesters lived in the Village; still, even into the early 1970s, some employees lived at Whitesbog, though New Jersey’s Department of Environmental Protection purchased Whitesbog from the J.J.
 White Company in 1967, using Green Acres funds.
 The state incorporated it into Lebanon State Forest (now Brendan T. Byrne State Forest), and the New Jersey Department of Environmental Protection, Division of Parks and Forestry administers the land.

 The Division of Parks and Forestry is not alone in administering Whitesbog.
 The Whitesbog Preservation Trust, created in 1982, leases Whitesbog from the state in order to preserve Whitesbog.
-Specifically, the Trust restores, protects, and enhances the lands, sites (and sights!), and buildings at Whitesbog so that it can continue to provide educational programs and materials (such as this booklet) about the history, culture, and environment that create Whitesbog.
+Specifically, the Trust restores, protects, and enhances the lands, sites (and sights!), and buildings at Whitesbog so that it can continue to provide educational programs and materials about the history, culture, and environment that create Whitesbog.

 The Trust can be reached at 609 893 4646.